-A: Propane is a common fuel for heating, cooking, crop drying and motor vehicles, and can also be used as a basic material in the manufacture of chemicals such as propylene.
+A: Propane is a common fuel for heating, cooking, crop drying and motor vehicles.
+Propane can also be used as a basic material in the manufacture of chemicals such as propylene, which is used to make plastics, textiles and many other goods.
 Ethane has uses as a fuel but is primarily used as the essential building block for plastics.
-Butane and natural gasoline can be blended as an ingredient in gasoline.
+Butane and natural gasoline can be blended as an ingredient in gasoline, and butane can also be used as a fuel, refrigerant and feedstock for petrochemical manufacturing.